 “It (the new international air travel system) will require for nationals to be vaccinated, to prove they’re vaccinated, and then to go to the testing and contract tracing regimens,” Jeff Zients is quoted saying.

-While fully vaccinated foreign nationals will be allowed to travel to the US from early November, unvaccinated American nationals traveling home from abroad will be subject to stricter entry rules that require them to present a negative COVID-19 report of the test taken within a day before traveling and again get tested after arrival in the US.
+While fully vaccinated foreign nationals will be allowed to travel to the US from November 8, unvaccinated American nationals traveling home from abroad will be subject to stricter entry rules that require them to present a negative COVID-19 report of the test taken within a day before traveling and again get tested after arrival in the US.